lunmunx/openai/README.md

 # Price Comparer Prototype

-This monorepo contains a very small proof-of-concept implementation of a supermarket price comparer.
-It is heavily simplified and does **not** implement real scraping or authentication.
+This monorepo contains a small proof-of-concept implementation of a supermarket price comparer.
+Some modules are placeholders and do **not** implement real scraping or authentication.

 ## Packages

-- `packages/ingestion` – placeholder ingestion library. `index.js` fetches an example JSON file and normalizes product data.
+- `packages/ingestion` – data ingestion utilities. `aggregator.ts` shows a minimal Everli fetch and stores results in PostgreSQL.
 - `packages/api` – Express API with minimal `/compare`, `/search`, and `/watch` endpoints.
 - `packages/ui` – simple static site served with Express.